-But there’s not a single well-traveled path to the CHRO’s office.
-Anyone with planning skills, vision and a strong business operations background has an opportunity to advance in this field.
+But there’s no single path to the CHRO’s office.
+Anyone with planning skills, vision and a strong business operations background can advance in this field.

 What are companies looking for in a CHRO?
 A review of job descriptions shows that companies want a CHRO who can translate the company’s business objectives into a complete HR plan.